 - Transient point sources are coupled to flares of high-energy radiation, in particular from gamma ray bursts (GRBs).
 The detection of such sources again requires a decent direction measurement, and in addition relies on coincidences in time with observations by other detectors, such as satelliteborne gamma ray instruments.
 A corresponding global alert system (GRB Coordination Network, GCN [7]) is in place.
 A twofold coincidence in time and direction would reduce the background expectation to almost zero and thus also allow for applying source-stacking methods. - The diffuse neutrino flux is formed by neutrinos from sources that are not individually resolvable, plus those coming from cosmic-ray interactions with the radiation fields in the Universe (most notably the so-called GZK neutrinos from proton reactions with photons of the cosmic microwave background).
 Since the diffuse flux is assumed to be isotropic, it has to be identified by its energy spectrum which is expected to be much harder than that of the atmospheric neutrino background.
-For these measurements, a decent energy resolution is therefore mandatory, whereas directional information is less important.
-Also neutrino interactions without final-state muon, i.e. $\nu_e N \to eX, \nu\tau N \to \tau X \text{ or } \nu_x N \to \nu_x X$, will thus yield important information, provided a good energy reconstruction of the resulting hadronic and/or electromagnetic showers can be achieved.
+For these measurements, a decent energy resolution (target: 0.3 in $\log(E{\nu})$ ) is therefore mandatory, whereas directional information is less important.
+Also neutrino interactions without a final-state muon, i.e. $\nu_e N \rightarrow eX, \nu{\tau} N \rightarrow$ $\tau X$ or $\nu_x N \to \nu_x X$ , will thus yield important information, provided a good energy reconstruction of the resulting hadronic and/or electromagnetic showers can be achieved.